magento/architecture/design-documents/service-isolation.md

 With distributed deployment and split modules, `composer.json` management for different services will be complicated.
 A tool to build instance `composer.json` files for specific services based on enabled features or installed extensions should be built.

 Input:
+* Project metadata files describing services to deploy (Catalog, Checkout, etc) and extensions to be installed

 Output:
 * A list of `composer.json` files that can be deployed on different instances